StaxWP/visibility-logic-elementor/readme.txt

 = 2.5.0 =
 * NEW: Device Type condition — show/hide elements for Desktop, Tablet, or Mobile (server-side User-Agent detection)
-* NEW: ACF Field condition — show/hide based on Advanced Custom Fields values with 7 operators: is empty, is not empty, equals, not equals, contains, is true, is false
+* NEW: ACF Field condition — show/hide based on Advanced Custom Fields values on the current post/page with 7 operators: is empty, is not empty, equals, not equals, contains, is true, is false
-* ACF supports Current Post and Current User as field sources
-* Advanced ACF features available in Pro: repeater fields, options page, term meta, specific post/user, AND/OR logic with 17 operators
+* Advanced ACF features available in Pro: user fields, repeater fields, options page, term meta, specific post/user sources, AND/OR logic with 17 operators

 = 2.4.0 =
 * WordPress 6.9 compatibility